kanonenfutter/njodel/README.md

 - Hashtagbrowser, e.g. display all Jodels containing #archiv

-- Set a custom location
+- Set a custom location: kind of...

   ​